UNHSAILLab/ToM_Against_AdvComm/README.md

 ## Gather the Dataset for the VAEB Defense
 1. Open `Generate_Coop_Team_Dataset.py` and replace the directories of where the datasets will be saved and which cooperative model to load in.
 Then run `python Generate_Coop_Team_Dataset.py`.
 The cooperative team dataset ends with `_dataset_with_label.pkl`.

-## Pull a Variational [Auto-Encoder Bayes](https://github.com/angzhifan/Auto-Encoding_Variational_Bayes) Github Repository for some utilities.
+## Pull [Variational Auto-Encoder Bayes](https://github.com/angzhifan/Auto-Encoding_Variational_Bayes) Github Repository for some utilities.
 1. Run `git pull https://github.com/angzhifan/Auto-Encoding_Variational_Bayes`.
 We leverage some helper functions from the repository.

 ## Train the VAEB model using the dataset collected from the Cooperative Team